fantomnotabene/flight-manual.atom.io/content/hacking-atom/sections/package-modifying-text.md

 ---
 ### Package: Modifying Text

 Now that we have our first package written, let's go through examples of other types of packages we can make.
-This section will guide you though creating a simple command that replaces the selected text with [ascii art](https://en.wikipedia.org/wiki/ASCII_art).
+This section will guide you through creating a simple command that replaces the selected text with [ascii art](https://en.wikipedia.org/wiki/ASCII_art).
 When you run our new command with the word "cool" selected, it will be replaced with:

 ```
                                      o888